Orange-OpenSource/a11y-guidelines/src/en/articles/aria-status-messages.md

 ## Some examples of status messages

 When a user presses a search button, the content of the page is updated asynchronously to add the search results displayed in a region below the search button.
 The message "XX results found" is at the top of this new content.
 A screen reader will have to announce "XX results have been found".
-In this case, the information provided to the user is important and must be given immediately, so we will use the role "alert".
+In this case, the information provided to the user is important and must be given immediately, so we will use the role `"alert"`.

 ```
 <h2 role="alert">